 Discuss the evaluation criteria with a qualified Fire Protection Inspector (IMC 1245 C-7).

 Develop a scenario on your own or use an example that is part of the fire model documentation, change the input parameters to see how these changes affect the output from the model.
-For example, changing the heat release rate (HRR) of the the geometry or changing the ventilation from natural to forced ventilation.
+For example, changing the heat release rate (HRR) of the fire. the geometry or changing the ventilation from natural to forced ventilation.

 DOCUMENTATION: Fire Protection Inspector Technical Proficiency-Level Signature Card Item ISA-FP-2

-(ISA-FP-3) National Fire Protection Association (NFPA) 805 Fire Protection RiskInformed, Performance-Based Regulations
+(ISA-FP-3) National Fire Protection Association (NFPA) 805 Fire Protection Risk-Informed, Performance-Based Regulations

 PURPOSE:

-The purpose of this activity is to become familiar with the risk-informed, performance-based (RIPB) regulation, NFPA 805, “Performance-Based Standard for Fire Protection for Light Water Reactor Electric Generating Plants,” 2001 Edition that licensees must meet to demonstrate if adopting or maintaining a risk-informed performance-based under 10 CFR 50.48(c), “National Fire Protection Association Standard NFPA 805.”
+The purpose of this activity is to become familiar with the risk-informed, performance-based (RIPB) regulation, NFPA 805, “Performance-Based Standard for Fire Protection for Light Water Reactor Electric Generating Plants,” 2001 Edition that licensees must meet to demonstrate if adopting or maintaining a risk-informed performance-based fire protection program (FPP) under 10 CFR 50.48(c), “National Fire Protection Association Standard NFPA 805.”

 COMPETENCY AREA: TECHNICAL AREA EXPERTISE